tbwcjw/tf2_mini_mc01/README.md

 \** this line is optional. this runs the game after compilation.

+##Future Goals:

+1. Add an underworld 'nether', accessible by the central stone structure.
+It should be a clone of the overworld, with a dystopian, hellian twist.
+1. Add hidden rooms accessible by the two 3x3 areas next to the forts on each side of the map.
+These could be homages to other TF2 Minecraft themed maps or something original.
+1. Decorate the forts with decorative blocks, such as picture frames and plants.

 ## Credits
 - Map created and compiled with [Hammer++](https://ficool2.github.io/HammerPlusPlus-Website/index.html).